Flask-Finance/contracts/README.md

 - **transferFrom(address from, address to, uint256 value):**: Updates the balances correctly, deducts the allowance, and calls the `stakingContract.updateBalances` function if the stakingContract is set.

 # XTokContract
-A contract designed to facilitate the generation and control of synthetic tokens - virtual representations of diverse liquid assets, enhancing liquidity and accessibility.
+Facilitates the generation and control of synthetic tokens - virtual representations of diverse liquid assets, enhancing liquidity and accessibility.

 - **constructor():** Initializes the contract by setting the name, symbol, decimals, and totalSupply of the token.
 - **Mint(address to, uint256 value):** Allows the contract to mint new tokens and increase the total supply.
 Tokens are minted and transferred to the specified recipient address.